 |---|---|---|---|---|---|

-| Compliance posture | Critical (add numeric weight after internal review) | Your hiring process creates legal and reputational exposure across the obligations you already mapped. | Vendor shows current, relevant control evidence for your scope (add current control requirement after verification), plus clear handling for retention, deletion, and access restrictions. | Answers stay at policy slides or future promises without in-product or documented evidence. | "Show deletion workflow evidence."
+| Compliance posture | Critical | You need controls that match the GDPR or U.S. workflows you actually run. | Vendor shows clear handling for retention, deletion, and access restrictions in your scope. | Answers stay at policy slides or future promises, without product or documented evidence. | "Show deletion workflow evidence."
 "Show retention settings, or where they are governed."
 "Show access controls tied to candidate data." |

-| Audit-trail defensibility | Critical (add numeric weight after internal review) | In disputes, your defense is the record. | You can follow one candidate end-to-end with visible user attribution and timestamps. | History is partial, unclear, or not defensible as a record. | "Show me the exact audit log path."
+| Audit-trail defensibility | Critical | If a decision is challenged, your defense is the record. | You can follow one candidate end-to-end with visible user attribution and timestamps. | History is partial, unclear, or not usable as a defensible record. | "Show me the exact audit log path."
 "Open one candidate history and show who changed status and when." |

-| Integration and governance fit | High (add numeric weight after internal review) | Weak handoffs create duplicate entry, mismatches, and access sprawl. | Vendor demonstrates ATS-to-HRIS handoff and role-based permission granularity in-product. | Integration is only described in slides, or permissions are too coarse for your workflow. | "Show the HRIS handoff, not the logo slide."
+| Integration and governance fit | High | Handoffs should stay controlled and verifiable. | Vendor demonstrates ATS-to-HRIS handoff and role-based permission granularity in-product. | Integration is described in slides only, or permissions are too coarse for your workflow. | "Show the HRIS handoff, not the logo slide."
 "Show permission granularity by role." |

 Right after each demo, mark each row Pass, Conditional, or Fail while details are fresh.
-Move only tools that pass all critical rows into the next stage, and carry at most one conditional option with specific evidence due.
+Move only tools that pass all critical rows to the next stage, and carry at most one conditional option with specific evidence due.

 | Control area | Acceptable for your stage | Disqualifying gap |